 Phew!
 Bottled Rainbows is complete!
 First off, a big thank you to Rachel for designing this fun quilt and giving us all an excuse to use up some of those precious scraps we’ve all been hoarding.
 I’m so grateful for this quilt design as it has always made me happy to work on it and has been a peaceful and joyful endeavor for me, one block at a time.

-For those who don’t know about this quilt, it is made in a ticker tape style.
-Which basically means that it is comprised of raw edge applique.
-In particular, my quilt was done with a zig zag stitch around the perimeter of each piece.
-I’ve never made a bed sized quilt before that uses raw edge applique on this level.
+For those who don’t know about this quilt, it is made in a ticker-tape style.
+This basically means that it is comprised of raw edge applique.
+In particular, my quilt was done with a zig-zag stitch around the perimeter of each piece.
+I’ve never made a bed-sized quilt before that uses raw edge applique on this level.
 But I decided to dive in.

-There’s no doubt that it would have been safer to use a solid border, no border or even a scrappy border that imitates the color of the block that it is near.
+There’s no doubt that it would have been safer to use a solid border, no border, or even a scrappy border that imitates the color of the block that it is near.
 But I need to push myself!
-And with that I can learn.
-I have a love/not love relationship with the border…but in the end I’m really proud that I chose to do it that way and it was pretty tricky with all of those angled pieces and mitered corners.
+And with that, I can learn.
+I have a love/not love relationship with the border…but in the end, I’m really proud that I chose to do it that way and it was pretty tricky with all of those angled pieces and mitered corners.
 (Seriously, why do I always make a project more difficult?!)
-I have moments that I adore and others that I’m not as cray about.
+I have moments that I adore and others that I’m not as crazy about.
 But that’s what taking a risk often means.

 I gave this to one of my nieces the other day because as soon as I got back to South Bend and spent more time with her, I realized that she was the one that this quilt belonged to.
 She is joyful, happy, and full of life.
 Very much like this quilt.
 She loves everything about it that I could possibly ask for…noticing all the details and immediately declared that her room needed to be redecorated to match and that her mother should buy her a matching outfit. lol.
 Now, what’s not to love in that reaction?